01 March 2017

 In 2012, Dublin Simon Community acquired a property in Phibsboro in Dublin.
 The site included a 22 bed unit, two shop fronts and two apartments, and was funded using government grants and Simon’s Capital Development Fund.
 In 2016, a further seven townhouses were acquired for shared accommodation in neighboring Spire View, again through Simon’s Capital Development Fund.
 This will be the site for Chester House Phase Two – a 20 bed, high-support housing unit, for people who have experienced long-term homelessness and may have mental health, addiction, physical and personal care issues.
 It will provide a permanent home for people who are unable to live independently and will have 24-hour support staff on-site.

-Linesight COO, Paul Boylan, explained why the organization is getting involved:
+Linesight COO, Paul Boylan, explained why the organisation is getting involved:

 “It's great to be involved in this project, as it's a cause that is very close to all of us and we are proud to support the fantastic work that Dublin Simon Community does.
 We’re really looking forward to the journey in delivering the project, alongside the rest of the team (RKD, Ethos and Garland).”